 The building’s design is inspired by the tall, singular trees on the surrounding savanna that serve as gathering spaces shaded from the sun of the Central African Plateau.
-A large, corrugated metal roof canopy covers a village of mud-brick classrooms arranged around courtyards and an internal street.
-In addition to the school for 250 students, the program includes a building that will provide housing for eight teachers, a community vegetable garden and playing fields.
+A large, corrugated metal roof canopy covers a village of compressed earth brick classrooms arranged around courtyards and an internal street.
+In addition to the school for 200 students, the program includes a building that provides housing for eight teachers, a community vegetable garden and playing fields.

 A covered assembly space is left open to the local road, marking the entrance and welcoming students.
-In addition to serving as the school lunch hall it will be a resource for local civic gatherings.
+In addition to serving as the school lunch hall it is a resource for local civic gatherings.

-The steel structure and roof was assembled on site by skilled labor and constructed first so that building could continue during the three-month rainy system.
-Mud-brick classrooms are comprised of handmade, bricks fabricated on site, and will be constructed by local masons to provide employment and training opportunity in the area.
-Rainwater will be collected for use in the community gardens, solar panels will provide energy for the school and teacher’s housing, and a windmill will pump well water to the facilities.
+The steel structure and roof were assembled on site by skilled labor and were constructed first, allowing the building process to continue during the three-month rainy system.
+Compressed earth brick classrooms are comprised of handmade bricks which were fabricated on site and constructed by local masons to provide employment and training opportunity in the area.
+Throughout this net-zero project, rainwater is collected for use in the community gardens, solar panels provide energy for the school and teachers’ housing, and a windmill pumps well water to the facilities.

-The Mwabwindo School provides an inspired place for learning, promote sustainable resource use, and act as an economic engine in southern Zambia.
+The Mwabwindo School provides an inspired place for learning, promotes sustainable resource use, and acts as an economic engine in southern Zambia.